pittpv/sepolia-auto-install/en/README.md

 | **CPU**            | 4–8 cores                                 |
 | **Disk**           | 600 GB SSD (can grow up to 1.5 TB)        |

-## 📌 Latest Updates 07-07-2025
+## 📌 Latest Updates 23-07-2025
-- Changed log output: view last 500 lines with continuation
+- The Firewall Management function has been completely rewritten.
+Rules now actually work properly.
+Thanks to @luce1970 (Discord) for identifying the bug.
+   - Can manage both ports and IP addresses
+   - Incoming/outgoing, TCP/UDP, all directions
+   - Add/remove rules by rule number correctly
+   - Separate or simultaneous deletion of iptables and ufw rules
+   - Block all incoming connections
+   - The function manages IPTABLES rules and duplicates them in UFW
+- Added flag in Geth to remove the 1 ETH limit
+- Minor improvements

+For detailed information about the Firewall Management function, please see: [Firewall-Manager.md](https://github.com/pittpv/sepolia-auto-install/blob/main/en/Firewall-Manager.md "Description of the Firewall Management function in English")
 ---

 <details>
 <summary>📅 Version History</summary>

+### 07-07-2025
+- Changed log output: view last 500 lines with continuation

 ### 12-06-2025
 - Added version control system for Sepolia RPC script.